gbmhunter/blog/content/electronics/circuit-design/rfid/index.md

 Reader modules exist for integrating an RFID reader into an OEM product, and are typically around the size of a credit card, and are designed to be mounted on a PCB.
 Skyetek and Thingmagic make popular UHF RFID modules.

-{{< img src="thing-magic-m6e-rfid-reader-module-photo.png" width="415px" caption="The M6e UHF RFID reader module from Skyetek.
-Image from http://rfid.thingmagic.com/collateral-download---m6e/."  >}}
+{{% figure src="thing-magic-m6e-rfid-reader-module-photo.png" width="415px" caption="The M6e UHF RFID reader module from Skyetek.
+Image from http://rfid.thingmagic.com/collateral-download---m6e/."  %}}

 ## Chips

 Stand-alone ICs also exist.
 The following image is the block diagram for the Texas Instruments TRF7960A 13.56MHz RFID transceiver IC.
 TI provides example C firmware code for this device on both the MSP430 and 32-bit ARM architectures.

-{{< img src="ti-trf7960a-rfid-ic-block-diagram.png" width="961px" caption="The block diagram for the Texas Instruments TRF7960A 13.56MHz RFID transceiver IC.
-Image from http://www.ti.com/product/trf7960A."  >}}
+{{% figure src="ti-trf7960a-rfid-ic-block-diagram.png" width="961px" caption="The block diagram for the Texas Instruments TRF7960A 13.56MHz RFID transceiver IC.
+Image from http://www.ti.com/product/trf7960A."  %}}

 ## Tags

 On-metal compatibility of tags is a big issue.
 Nearby metal objects cause RFID signal reflections that change the received/sent signal.
 There are special tags that are designed to work when mounted or near metallic objects.
 In some cases, due to the reflections, they can out-perform non-metallic mounted tags.
 The typical RFID chip architecture is shown below:

-{{< img src="typical-rfid-tag-chip-architecture-block-diagram.png" width="454px" caption="The typical RFID tag chip architecture (block diagram).
-Image from http://www.nxp.com/documents/data_sheet/SL3S1203_1213.pdf."  >}}
+{{% figure src="typical-rfid-tag-chip-architecture-block-diagram.png" width="454px" caption="The typical RFID tag chip architecture (block diagram).
+Image from http://www.nxp.com/documents/data_sheet/SL3S1203_1213.pdf."  %}}

 Tags can be made with incredibly basic materials!
 Once such example is the RFID tag made with just a single AVR ATtiny chip and inductor, as shown in the image below.
 This is an incredible hack which uses multiple "dirty tricks" to work.
 [Here is a link to the original article by Scanlime](http://scanlime.org/2008/09/using-an-avr-as-an-rfid-tag/).

-{{< img src="single-attiny-and-inductor-makes-rfid-tag.jpg" width="500px" caption="A RFID tag made from a single Atmel ATtiny and inductor!
-Image from http://scanlime.org/2008/09/using-an-avr-as-an-rfid-tag/."  >}}
+{{% figure src="single-attiny-and-inductor-makes-rfid-tag.jpg" width="500px" caption="A RFID tag made from a single Atmel ATtiny and inductor!
+Image from http://scanlime.org/2008/09/using-an-avr-as-an-rfid-tag/."  %}}

 There are apparel label categories that tags can be certified for, these are: